Reporting Elder Abuse in Southern California

 - Any documentation available defining the care relationship

 Not having all of the details will not preclude an investigation, but may make it take longer.
 Being able to give as much information as possible can only help.
-If you are facing a situation where your loved one was abused in some manner by a caregiver, contact a Long Beach area elder abuse lawyer at Siegel Law at 562-645-4145.
-Siegel Law serves clients from Tustin, Irvine, Santa Ana, Huntington Beach, Long Beach and all nearby areas in Southern California.
+If you are facing a situation where your loved one was abused in some manner by a caregiver, contact our elder abuse lawyer at Siegel Law at 562-645-4145.
+Siegel Law serves clients from Tustin, Irvine, Santa Ana, Huntington Beach, and all nearby areas in Southern California.